EchterAlsFake/PySide6-to-Android/README.md

 you the option to manually review the buildozer.spec file, which is the reason why we need to do a little modification, but don't worry it's easy:

-1) Go into your virtual environment to the PySide6 folder (e.g: venv/lib/python3.11/site-packages/PySide6/scripts/)
+1) Go into your virtual environment to the PySide6 folder (e.g.: venv/lib/python3.11/site-packages/PySide6/scripts/)
 2) Edit the `android_deploy.py` file.
 3) Search for the line: `logging.info("[DEPLOY] Running buildozer deployment")`
 4) Above this line write this: `input("Modify your buildozer.spec now")`

 When you start building the apk with `pyside6-android-deploy` the build process will stop at some point, and then you can make adjustments to the `buildozer.spec` file.
-After you are done, just press enter the build process, and it will go on using your own options in the requirements.
+After you are done, press enter, and it will go on using your own options in the requirements.

 # The final build process
 > [!IMPORTANT]